Assistant Professor of Italian

 B.A., Bowdoin College

-Maggie Fritz-Morkin studies medieval Italian literature and write about Dante, Petrarch, and Boccaccio, with research interests in rhetoric, the history of manners, urban studies, and the rhetoric of medieval science.
+Maggie Fritz-Morkin studies 13th-14th c.
+Italian literature, with research interests in the history of rhetoric and authorship, visceral speech, medieval theories of debt, urban studies, and the rhetoric of medieval medicine.

 - “‘Se io mi trascoloro, non ti maravigliar’: Peter’s invective and colores rhetorici in Paradiso 27” (forthcoming).